JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

     }
 }
 ```
-(currently it is a bit verbose; in the future we will investigate - how can we provide a simple API for handling window key events).
+(Currently it is a bit verbose, but in the future we will investigate how we can provide a simple API for handling window key events).

 ## Dialogs
 There are two types of window – modal and regular.
-Below are the functions for creating each type of window:
+Below are the functions for creating each:

 1. Window – regular window type.
 2. Dialog – modal window type.
-Such a window locks its parent window until the user completes working with it and closes the modal window.
+This type locks its parent window until the user is finished working with it and closes the modal window.

 You can see an example of both types of window below.